avollmerhaus/Anlasser/README.md

 - Serial console for the VMs
 - At the moment, there is no autostarter for the VMs.
 While it's not a priority, it may still get implemented someday.
 - Maybe a small local webserver with noVNC and start/stop buttons?
-- Extend testing to test `anlasseragent` and `anlasserctl` as well
+- Extend testing to test `anlasser-agent` and `anlasser-ctl` as well
 - Integrate [Black](https://black.readthedocs.io/en/stable/index.html) into some kind of pre-commit hook or something
 - Windows support.
 See [FreeBSD Wiki on bhyve Windows support](https://wiki.freebsd.org/bhyve/Windows)
 - At the moment, `anlasseragent` is blocked when processing a VM shutdown or something.
 The whole architecture of the
   program needs to be redesigned, probably using async/await or threads
 - Extend testing to check correct responses for deliberately false inputs, like incorrect configs,
   configs which present duplicate VM names or incorrect cli flags
-- `anlasserctl` output should be nicely formatted instead of timestamped raw json
+- `anlasser-ctl` output should be nicely formatted instead of timestamped raw json
 - Do we need the "nocache" and/or "direct" options for our nvme storage?
 Or adapt number of queues to our HDD count?
   Use some cross-platform benchmarks to compare host, guests and options.
 Maybe `sysbench`?
 - Support pci / nvme device passthrough